planetguru/fourier/README.md

 # fourier
-## Generate a spectral graph form a wav file.
+## Generate a spectral graph from a wav file.
 This borrows heavily from the documentation at these links: http://www.jot.fm/issues/issue_2009_05/column2.pdf http://www.jot.fm/issues/issue_2009_07/column2.pdf